 BORDEAUX, the elegant

-Since the XVIII century, the city of Bordeaux has assumed a majestic air and prided itself on an elegance that it has never lost.
-Rich in history, culture, arts, music, legendary wines and epicure, Bordeaux is not only the wine capital of the world, but also a vibrant center of trade, industry and business.
+Since the XVIII century, the city of Bordeaux has assumed a majestic air and prides itself on an elegance that it has never lost.
+Rich in history, culture, arts, music, legendary wines and epicure, Bordeaux is the world’s wine capital and a vibrant centre of trade, industry, and business.

 DO NOT MISS

 Built in 1773-80, the theatre is a masterpiece of the Classical style, crowned by 12 statues of the muses.

 Replacing the 15th century Château de Trompette, this vast space of tree-lined esplanade, with statues and fountains, was created in 1827-59.